 A midlife crisis led Jeanne from a 15-year ownership of a motel and restaurant to finally becoming the writer she always dreamed of being.

 As well as being the Editor and Online Community Manager for Script magazine, Jeanne has a regular column on the site entitled Balls of Steel.
 There she chronicles her fearless journey as a screenwriter as well as shares stories of other writers in the trenches.
-When she isn’t sharing her war stories in her column, she teaches screenwriting webinars for The Writers Store.
+When she isn’t sharing her war stories in her column, she teaches screenwriting webinars and speaks at conferences and universities around the country.

 A graduate of Cornell University, she’s written several spec scripts, including an Expo Screenplay Competition Finalist script — the adaption of the 2009 Pulitzer Prize-winning book, Slavery by Another Name, with its author, Douglas A. Blackmon, senior national correspondent of The Wall Street Journal, which also was selected as one of the Top 25 in Tracking Board’s Feature Launch Pad Competition.
 The 10-hour limited series version of the same project is a PAGE Awards TV Pilot Drama Finalist as well as semi-finalist in Sundance Episodic Labs, and quarterfinalist in both Slamdance and Script Pipeline.
 The book — an exposé of how slavery didn’t end with the Civil War but was resurrected by businessmen and plantation owners by finding a loophole in the 13th amendment and preserved for seven decades after the Emancipation Proclamation — has already dramatically revised conventional American history.
 It was a New York Times Best Seller, and has been reprinted more than a dozen times.
 A documentary based on the book appeared on PBS in 2012.
 This 10-hour limited series is a dark piece of our country’s history that needs to be told.
 It’s impossible to read this story and not have a better understanding of the racial divide, even today.